PiG13BR/PIG-JetSpawn_GUI/README.md

 - In the editor, place an empty marker where you want the jet to spawn and name it "spawn_jet".
 - In the aircraft_preset.sqf put the classnames of the aircrafts you want to spawn.
 It can be jets and helicopters.
 - You can edit the aircraft's hardpoints (pylons) before spawning it.
+- Working on SP/MP/Dedicated.
+For singeplayer, any objects or the jet/helicopter itself in the spawn point will be deleted if the menu is opened again after spawning a jet.
+In multiplayer, it blocks the player for opening the menu instead.